galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/prerequisites.md

 | 7.x.x | All |

-### Docker (Required if using the Docker image)

-If you want to deploy the Docker image that is provided in the zip file, you will need to have Docker installed.

-### A 3270 terminal emulator (Optional)

-Although you do not need a 3270 emulator to run a Galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
-There are many such emulators available but IBM's Personal Communications (PCOMM) is frequently used, as is IBM's Host on Demand software, which includes support for Windows, Linux and MacOS.

-Once you have installed the relevant software, you are ready to install Galasa.

-## Installing

-To install the Galasa plug-in using the command line, follow the instructions in [Getting started using the Galasa CLI](/docs/cli-command-reference/cli-command-reference).

-To install the Galasa plug-in from the external update site, follow the instructions in [Installing the Galasa plug-in](/docs/getting-started/installing-online).

-To install the Galasa plug-in using the zipped distribution, follow the instructions in [Installing the Galasa plug-in offline](/docs/getting-started/installing-offline).

 ## Next steps

-You can then start exploring Galasa Simbank; a component distributed with Galasa that you can start playing with to help you to learn about the Galasa basics.
+Start exploring Galasa Simbank; a component distributed with Galasa that you can start playing with to help you to learn about the Galasa basics.